-In anticipation of the upcoming American Society of Mass Spectrometry annual conference in Indianapolis June 4-8 2017, we thought a historical case study to showcase, not only cutting-edge technology, but the technological leaps that have advanced research over time, would be appropriate.
+In consideration of the American Society of Mass Spectrometry annual conference in Indianapolis in early June, we thought a historical case study to showcase, not only cutting-edge technology, but the technological leaps that have advanced research over time, would be appropriate.

 In this paper, the authors used a TMT10-plex strategy to study multiple growth conditions in a single experiment.
 Use of the SPS-MS3 method on an Orbitrap Fusion Lumos mass spectrometer enabled the quantification of over 5000 yeast proteins across ten carbon sources at a 1% protein-level false discovery rate (FDR).

 The SPS-MS3 TMT10-plex analysis workflow is a complete system offered by ThermoFisher.
 The synchronous precursor selection (SPS)-based MS3 technology on the Orbitrap Fusion Lumos Tribrid systems enables a unique capability to accurately measure very subtle changes in low-abundance proteins.
 The workflow allows for simultaneous quantitative analysis of ten samples, with improved accuracy achieved by reducing the co-isolation of tagged interferences.
 The increased sensitivity and ion transmission boosts the number of quantifiable peptides present at low levels, enabling fast, accurate, and more comprehensive proteome-wide quantitation.